-For more information about Azure DevOps security, see Azure DevOps - Security FAQ.
+For more information about Azure DevOps security, see Azure DevOps - FAQs.

-Your Azure DevOps on-prem setup needs to be in a public network, with a public IP address, for the Azure DevOps integration to work.
-The IP address can be inaccessible from the Internet generally, but made accessible to Productboard.
+Your Azure DevOps on-premise setup needs to be in a public network, with a public IP address, for the Azure DevOps integration to work.
+The IP address can be inaccessible from the Internet generally but made accessible to Productboard.